 - Students who are returning to Columbus State Community College after being previously accepted in the past, do not need to reapply.
 Please see Returning Students for more information.

 Get Started Guide

 Step 1: Apply

-- Drop off in person or mail to the Admissions Office located in Madison Hall lower level
+- Drop off in person to the Admissions Office located in Madison Hall lower level

 Step 3: Placement

 Complete the English as a Second Language (ESL) Placement Test.
 Please click here for placement testing hours and locations.
-Students with transfer credit in college-level English and Math may be exempt from taking the tests.
-If you have previous credit from another college and/or university, click here for more information about sending your official college transcripts.
+Students with transfer credits in English and/or Math may be exempt from taking certain placement tests.
+If you have completed credits from another college and/or university, click here for more information about sending your official college transcripts.
 If you have completed ACT, CLEP, or AP, click here for more information about exemptions from placement testing.

 For students needing additional English language development, Columbus State offers ESL supported courses.